stefanwalther/qwidget-documentation/src/content/gettingstarted/gettingstarted.Basics.md

 The qWidget-Loader connects you to the qWidget Repository, which is a central repository of assets for the qWidget extension.

-Leveraging the qWidget Repository allows you to
+Leveraging the qWidget Repository allows you to:
 * Load new visualizations (with code) from an app-independent repository
 * Publish your qWidgets for later usage
 * Share qWidgets with colleagues